Drowning island nations: 'This is how a Pacific atoll dies' - NewsBreak

 Drowning island nations: 'This is how a Pacific atoll dies'

-While world leaders from wealthy countries acknowledge the “existential threat” of climate change, Tuvalu Prime Minister Kausea Natano is racing to save his tiny island nation from drowning by raising it 13 to 16 feet (4 to 5 meters) above sea level through land reclamation.
+While world leaders from wealthy countries acknowledge the “existential threat” of climate change, Tuvalu Prime Minister Kausea Natano is racing to save his tiny island nation from drowning by raising it four to five meters above sea level through land reclamation.

 That is the reality of climate change: Some people get to talk about it from afar, while others must live it every day.